 Information Systems and Analytics graduates have competency in technology, business knowledge, and data analytics.
 These skills and knowledge allow them to help organizations identify information needs, design and implement computer information systems, and take data-driven business initiatives to achieve success.
 They are in high-demand and receive one of the highest salaries within any organization.
 Information systems empower business.
 Today's economic conditions have accelerated the demand for graduates with strong business operations and technical skills.
 Most ISA majors are able to select from among multiple job opportunities upon graduation.

 Successful applicants frequently have both high SAT scores and a GPA ranking in the upper percentile of their graduating class.
 Though applications are accepted year round, students entering their senior year of high school should begin the application process at the start of the fall semester.

-To graduate with a Bachelor of Science in Business Administration degree in Management Information Systems, you need to complete 120 credits in the following areas:
+To graduate with a Bachelor of Science in Business Administration degree in Information Systems and Analytics, you need to complete 120 credits in the following areas:

 - General education courses

 - Business core curriculum

 - ISA courses

 Association to Advance Collegiate Schools of Business - In 1981, the John L. Grove College of Business became the first school in Pennsylvania's State System of Higher Education to become internationally accredited by the most prestigious business accrediting agency in the world, AACSB International - The Association to Advance Collegiate Schools of Business.